 The score percentages will be inherited by all the groups below the one you pick.

 Caution: DO NOT specify the top-level group you are assigned to.
-You can't make group changes to your assigned group, and driver scores are treated in the CalAmp application as group properties.
+You can't make group changes to your assigned group, and driver scores are treated in iOn as group properties.
 You'll need to select a lower-level group before you'll be able to edit the driver infraction weights.

-2. In the sidebar menu on the left, click .
+2. On the sidebar menu on the left, click .

 3. Click Driver Scoring on the flyout menu that appears.